Sports for Intellectually Impaired

 Contents: To jump to the topic you would like, click on the links below

-There are a wide variety of different types of sports and activities that are available in South Africa, whatever your age, disability, experience level, or gender, there's a place for you in Impaired sports.
-Whether you prefer team or individual sports, Winter or Summer sports, high action or something a bit slower, If you've got the enthusiasm & the drive, you can find something in this section that will suit you.
+There are a wide variety of different types of sports and activities that are available in South Africa, whatever your age, disability, experience level, or gender, there is a place for you in Impaired sports.
+Whether you prefer team or individual sports, Winter or Summer sports, high action or something a bit slower, If you've got the enthusiasm and the drive, you can find something in this section that will suit you.
 Sports for persons with disabilities help society to learn about disability and help remove some of the stigma associated with having a disability.
 Sports that can benefit persons with Intellectual Impairments that are listed on this page include: Scuba Diving, Athletics, Swimming, Basketball, Netball, Cricket, Soccer, Golf, Ten-Pin-Bowling, Martial Arts, Judo, Tennis, Table Tennis, etc.

 At the top level, the IPC primarily serves athletes with physical disabilities, but the disability group Intellectual Disability has been added to some Paralympic Games.
 This includes only elite athletes with intellectual disabilities diagnosed before the age of 18 with a significant impairment in intellectual functioning and associated limitations in adaptive behavior.
 These athletes worldwide have been successfully reintegrated into Paralympic Sport.
 To achieve qualification, they will compete in Athletics (Class T/F20), Swimming (Class S14) and Table Tennis (Class 11).
 The IOC- recognized Special Olympics World Games are open to all people with intellectual disabilities.

 International Paralympic Committee (IPC) & Paralympics Games

 Paralympics welcomes athletes from six main disability categories: amputee, cerebral palsy, intellectual disability, visually impaired, spinal injuries and Les Autres (French for "the others", a category that includes conditions that do not fall into the categories mentioned above).
-For a time, athletes with intellectual disabilities were included in the Paralympic Games.
-After a cheating scandal at the 2000 Summer Paralympics, where a number of athletes participating in intellectual disability events were revealed to not be disabled, INAS-FID athletes were banned from Paralympics competition, but the ban on intellectually disabled athletes has since been lifted, but the number of events for people with intellectual disabilities are far less than other disabilities.
+For a time, athletes with intellectual disabilities were excluded from the Paralympic Games after a cheating scandal at the 2000 Summer Paralympics, where a number of athletes participating in intellectual disability events were revealed to not be disabled, INAS-FID athletes were banned from Paralympics competition, but the ban on intellectually disabled athletes has since been lifted, but the number of events for people with intellectual disabilities are far less than other disabilities.

 Globally, the International Paralympic Committee is recognized as the leading organization, with direct governance of nine sports, and responsibility over the Paralympic Games and other multi-sport, multi-disability events.
 Other international organizations, notably the International Sports Federation for Persons with Intellectual Disability (INAS) and the Cerebral Palsy International Sports and Recreation Association (CP-ISRA) govern some sports that are specific to certain disability groups.